Twilight zone: the rise and rise of night work

-For Dr Wickham, there is little time to relax during her night shifts on hospital wards.
+For Dr. Wickham, there is little time to relax during her night shifts on hospital wards.
 “The night is always evolving.
-One of the challenges is prioritising that jobs list.
+One of the challenges is prioritizing that jobs list.
 What needs to be done most urgently?
 What can wait until morning?
 And making that judgment quite quickly,” she said.

 ‘There’s no time to see friends’

 Like Abbas, socializing isn’t possible for Dr. Wickham when she’s on night shifts.
 “When I’m on that set of shifts, my life is only doing work.
 I’ll go in for that 13 hour shift, come home, eat, go to sleep, get up, eat, go to work,” she said.
 “There’s no time to see friends or do any exercise,” she pauses before adding, with a laugh, “or have fun!”